geometric-kernels/GeometricKernels/CONTRIBUTING.md

 ### Who are we?

-*Maintainers* (in alphabetical order: Viacheslav Borovitskiy, Vincent Dutordoir, Michael Hutchinson, Noemie Jaquier,  Peter Mostowsky, Aditya Ravuri, Leonel Rozo, Alexander Terenin) steer the project, keep the community thriving, and manage contributions.
+*Maintainers* (in alphabetical order: Viacheslav Borovitskiy, Vincent Dutordoir, Peter Mostowsky) steer the project, keep the community thriving, and manage contributions.

 *Contributors* (you?) submit issues, make pull requests, answer questions on Slack, and more.